Use query ranking expressions

-Even though the end user is apparently looking for monitors of the Globex brand, your ranking expression rule is now likely to make ACME monitors appear higher in the result list.
+Even though the user is apparently searching for Globex-brand monitors, your ranking expression rule is likely to make ACME monitors appear higher in the result list.

-Normally, a given QRE should only apply under specific circumstances.
-Before creating a QRE that affects most, or all queries, consider whether you can improve relevance in your index itself.
-On the other hand, you should also avoid creating QREs that are too specific; if a QRE merely applies to an insignificant volume of queries (e.g., 1 or 2 queries per month), it will likely not produce enough compelling usage analytics data for your Coveo ML models to learn anything meaningful.
+However, you should also avoid creating QREs that are too specific.
+If a QRE applies to an insignificant volume of queries (such as 1 or 2 per month), it won’t produce enough usage analytics data for your Coveo ML models to learn from.